Did you know that you can use Option Sets to save time when creating your Bubble application?

 Option sets are a static list of global choices for your Bubble.io app.
 You have to define them once and use them wherever you need a custom data type.

 They are similar to Data types, but they load faster.
 Option sets can be used with drop-downs and radio buttons.
 You can also use them to create a menu for your Bubble app.

-You might have multiple dropdowns with a list of static choices.
-And if you ever wanted to change the list of options, you'd have to individually change the option sets for all the dropdowns.
+You might have a drop-down with a list of static items.
+If you ever wanted to change the list of options, you would have to modify the choice options for all the drop-downs individually.

 To set them up, go over to the Data tab on the left and select Option sets.

 Your Option Sets will not look like this.
 They'll be empty.

 You can click on 'New option set' to create one.